grzegorzsalapa/calculator_server_http/README.md

 # Calculator server (http)

-Simple server based on standard http library calculating well-formed math equations.
+Simple server based on standard http library, calculating well-formed math equations.
 Intended to use with " calculator_client_http".

 ## How to run